 Conclusion

-As you navigate workplace investigations in Alberta, you’ll find that proper documentation and thorough processes are your best defense against wrongful dismissal claims.
-Remember to follow a systematic approach, gather concrete evidence, and give employees fair opportunities to respond.
+As you navigate workplace investigations in Alberta, you’ll find that proper documentation and thorough processes are your best defense against wrongful dismissal or other legal claims.
+Remember to follow a systematic approach, build in safeguards to maintain confidentiality and impartiality, gather concrete evidence, and give employees fair opportunities to respond.
 While investigations aren’t legally required, they’re essential for protecting your organization and ensuring your termination decisions hold up under legal scrutiny.
 When in doubt, consult employment law experts.

 We currently have three offices across Alberta — Edmonton, Calgary, and Red Deer.
 We serve the entire province of Alberta (and BC).
 We also have the infrastructure to work with any of our clients virtually — even the furthest regions of Alberta.